jacobkap/crimebythenumbers/docs/webscraping.md

 #> [2] <body class="template-recipe node- mdex-test karma-site-container alrcom  ...
 ```

 When running the above code, it returns an XML Document.
 The `rvest` package is well suited for interpreting this and turning it into something we already know how to work with.
-To be able to work on this data, we need to save the output of `read_html()` into an object which we'll call *brownies* since that is the recipe we are currently scraping.
+To be able to work on this data, we need to assign the output of `read_html()` to an object which we'll call *brownies* since that is the recipe we are currently scraping.

 ```r
 brownies <- read_html("https://www.allrecipes.com/recipe/25080/mmmmm-brownies/")
 ```

-We now need to select only a small part of page which has the relevant information - in this case the ingredients and directions.
+We now need to select only a small part of the page which has the relevant information - in this case the ingredients and directions.

 We need to find just which parts of the page to scrape.
 To do so we'll use the helper tool [SelectorGadget](https://selectorgadget.com/), a Google Chrome extension that lets you click on parts of the page to get the CSS selector code that we'll use.
 Install that extension in Chrome and go to the [brownie recipe page](https://www.allrecipes.com/recipe/25080/mmmmm-brownies/?internalSource=hub%20recipe&referringContentType=Search).